 The Legislative purpose and intent behind Senate Bill 863 was to prevent lien abuse and provide disincentives to filing frivolous liens that "overcrowd the workers' compensation system and delay the resolution of workers' cases."
 (Chorn, supra, at pp. 1384-1385.)
 Senate Bill 863 included both sections 4903.05 and 4903.8: section 4903.05 re-enacted the lien filing fee, and in pertinent part, section 4903.8 prohibited assignment of providers' receivables unless the provider was no longer doing business.
 (Ibid.)
-We concur with the Court in Chorn that "both sections 4903.05 and 4903.05 and 4903.05 and 4903.05 and 4903.05 methods as a section with the function of the workers' compensation system..."
+We concur with the Court in Chorn that "both sections 4903.05 and 4903.05 and 4903.8 goal of substantial justice 'by taking aim at problem liens that impede the functioning of the workers' compensation system..."
 (Ibid.)